-3. Press the power button.
+3. Press the power button (circled on the left) with your finger or a nylon probe tool.
 The LEDs will come on indicating the computer status.

-4. To shut the computer off with the back cover off, press the power button for at least five seconds.
+4. To shut the computer off with the back cover off, press and hold the power button for at least five seconds.
 The green LEDs will go out.